 When you have high blood pressure, less blood flows through the arteries.
 This means that many of your organs don't receive the necessary amounts of blood.
 Because of this, blood flow to the penis is restricted and an erection can be difficult.
 This is a form of erectile dysfunction.

 This problem is actually quite common in men who have high blood pressure, especially those who aren't treating their condition.

-I did some research and found this book on Erectile Dysfunction: How to Overcome Impotence Permanently & Regain Your Sexual Prowess Today!.
+I did some research and found this book on Erectile Dysfunction: Say Goodbye To Constantly Stimulating To Stay Hard.
+Discover How To Keep A Rock Hard Erection Without The Fear Of Going Limp.
 With this short guide you will understand all the issues surrounding erectile dysfunction, deconstruct a lot of the myths that seems to have developed about this condition.

 But best of all within the five comprehensive chapters of this book you will find out about: